 J.J. learned that the only factor that directly affected these three areas was the level of implementation in all areas of marketing.
 In other words, the companies that actually implemented StoryBrand in all areas of marketing saw improvement in all three areas.

 The size of the company didn't matter.
 The type of company didn't matter.
-The type of StoryBrand workshop didn't really matter, and whether or not they were for-profit or non-profit didn't matter.
+The type of StoryBrand workshop didn't really matter, and whether they were for-profit or non-profit didn't matter.

 The only that mattered was how much they actually did StoryBrand.